solidified-platform/audits/README.md

 This repository contains actual reports delivered to clients.

-If you'd like to do an audit with us, please [register here](https://solidified.io/?audit=request).
+If you'd like to do an audit, please [inquiry here](https://solidified.io/?audit=request).

 If you're a Solidity expert and would like to join us, please [submit your application](https://solidified.io/?audit=onboarding).